Medical Alert IDs and Hydrocephalus

 - Store medical and emergency contacts for easy communication, particularly in the case of an emergency.

-- Download the app to multiple devices allowing parents, spouse, or a caregiver to have your latest information on their mobile device in case of emergency.
+- Download the app to multiple devices allowing parents, spouses, or a caregiver to have your latest information on their mobile devices in case of emergency.